 1. Avoid Excessive Back Extension:

-It involves standing up straight, placing your hands on your hips, and bent back as far as you can.
+It involves standing up straight, placing your hands on your hips, and bending back as far as you can.
 In some cases, this type of pressure on the back of the vertebrae may help make space for it by pressing some swollen tissue out of the way.
 However, in most cases, it leads to more pain and impairs symptoms.

 2. Avoid Long Walks or Running

 Avoid running when repeated injuries to the knees and spine occur.
 On the other hand, walking for a long duration or long distances can worsen dorsalgia (back pain).
 Try to start with shorter, bearable distances.
-And make tolerably increases in step and length without breaking into a jog.
+And make tolerable increases in step and length without breaking into a jog.

 3. Avoid Certain Stretches and Poses:

 Certain exercises should avoid such as lower back exercises.
 While it is undoubtedly an excellent idea to build up the lower back muscles, it is better to keep away from spinal flexion or extension.
 Instead, look at isometric exercises that go around stabilizing the back and keeping it rigid against an outside force.

 Free weight exercises can help you mark one-sided imbalances in your body, such as unequal strength in the legs, hips, shoulders, and arms, which can cause more back pain and rhomboid muscle spasm.
 But when done incorrectly, free weight exercises can easily cause injury.
 Any rounding in the back can cause impaired muscles around the spine and cause severe forces to affect the spine, affecting the discs.
 Try to work your way up in trouble and weigh one step at a time.
 Try to avoid any extra force on the back.